-Hello, this page and it's policies are being updated as of August 2018, please check in again soon.
+Hello, this page and it's policies are being updated during 2018, please check in for updates.

 Membership to our organisation has always started with us recording your details given over the phone or through our website.
 We like to ask certain questions and find out particular information in order to make sure that we serve your individual needs as best we can.
 Knowing what type of PH you have and your individual PH medications enables us to ensure we send you the appropriate resources and include articles in our magazine, website, and Facebook pages around the areas of PH that affect most people, and within our membership in particular.